Ross School Orientation Resources

 Backup Plan

 We recommend using Apple's Time Machine software and an external SSD, such as a Samsung T5 Portable SSD.
-Once again, if you have any questions, please email technology@ross.org or call 631-907-5200.
+If you have any questions, please email techrequests@ross.org or call 631-907-5200.

 Apple Stores for International Families